Homemade German Chocolate Cake is always a favorite! With tender cake layers and coconut pecan frosting, it’s decadent and delicious.

 This classic, delicious German Chocolate Cake is a best-loved dessert!
 Soft, moist cake is topped with a delicious frosting – it’s right up there with our Classic Chocolate Cake and Flourless Chocolate Cake.

-Growing up my mom would often make me a German chocolate cake for my birthday – because it was my favorite dessert.
+Growing up my mom would often make me a German Chocolate Cake for my birthday – because it was my favorite cake recipe.

 Why is it called German chocolate cake?

 Believe it or not, German Chocolate Cake was not brought to America by German immigrants.

 American baker, Samuel German, developed a type of dark baking chocolate for the Baker’s Chocolate Company.
 The brand name of the product, Baker’s German’s Sweet Chocolate, was named in honor of him.
 And that is where the cake’s name originates!